6 Best Homeowners Insurance Companies in Arkansas of 2025

 Travelers Insurance has been protecting Americans from life’s unexpected events for more than 160 years, making it one of the oldest insurance carriers in the country.

-The company has received strong financial and customer service ratings, but we put them on our list because they offer unique coverage–and a unique discount–for homeowners who buy or build homes with green materials.
+The company has received strong financial and customer service ratings.
+Still, we put them on our list because they offer unique coverage–and a unique discount–for homeowners who buy or build homes with green materials.

 We also like Travelers’ selection of policy add-ons that allow homeowners to customize their policies.